CatalinoAgapito/PA2/README.md

 In this Program Assignment, three different problems were asked to demonstrate proficiency in NumPy array operations.
 Each problem focuses on different aspects of numerical computing with NumPy, from array creation and manipulation to statistical computations and Boolean filtering.

-# Problem 1:REPRODUCIBLE NORMALIZATION PROBLEM
+# Problem 1: Reproducible Normalization

 In this problem, it requires creating a reproducible 5x5 array of random integers and normalizing it using the z-score formula.
 The goal is to demonstrate understanding of random number generation, array statistics, and vectorized operations